MORE THAN JUST a Roof and a bed – an opportunity to rebuild lives

 DENS are very proud that The Elms, our pet-friendly hostel based in Hemel Hempstead, is the very first in the UK to be accredited as a Dog Friendly Hostel.
 Read more here.

 When we aren’t able to accommodate people immediately at The Elms, our emergency overnight Crash Pad accommodation is at hand to ensure they have a place to stay.

 In the cold winter months, when temperatures reach 1 degree or below, our doors are open to everyone, regardless of their connection to the area.
 The Severe Weather Emergency Protocol (SWEP) helps ensure those who would otherwise be facing a dangerous night out in the freezing cold will instead have a hot meal and a warm bed for the night.

 For our residents who are ready to take the next step on from The Elms, but still require support, our Move On Service is there to help with this transition.

-Residents are offered a place in shared accommodation where one of our key workers with support them weekly, then fortnightly, for up to 18 months.
-This gives them the opportunity to develop skills and confidence to live independently, cook their own food, and find employment.
+Residents are offered a place in shared accommodation, where one of our Key Workers will support them weekly, then fortnightly, for up to 18 months.
+This gives them the opportunity to develop skills and confidence to live independently, cook their own food and find employment.

-This helps to break the cycle of homelessness, by supporting each person in learning how to live independently, managing and maintaining a tenancy, and continuing to address and resolve issues that led to their homelessness in the past.
+This helps to break the cycle of homelessness, by supporting each person with guidance on how to live independently, manage and maintain a tenancy, and continuing to address and resolve issues that led to their homelessness in the past.